 O.Zero-Balance

 The site ensures that all sensitive products (intended TOE of different clients) are separated and traced on a chip basis.
 Automated control and/or two employee’s acknowledgements during hand over is applied for functional and defective chips.
 According to the agreed production flow, the defect chips are sent back to the client.
-All the production stages of sensitive product are managed though the SVN and PMS system automatically, the quantity of the TOE and defective products is recorded in the PMS system and ensure that all the sensitive materials are under sufficiently control.
+All the production stages of sensitive product are managed though ERP system automatically, the quantity of the TOE and defective products is recorded in the ERP system and ensure that all the sensitive materials are under sufficiently control.

 O.Reception-Control